szymanski-marcin/szymanski-marcin/README.md

 ###

 <p align="center">Hi 👋, I am Marcin Szymański an ambitious front-end developer.
 Currently I specialise in Web Development and Design.
 In last 5 months I spent 1200+ hours to learn JavaScript, TypeScript, React, Redux, Sass, HTML, CSS and more..
-Now with knowledge I gained I don't stop and I'm learning React Native - I am still on the basic level, but I'm working to improve my skills there.
+Now with knowledge I gained I don't stop and I'm learning Angular and PHP - I am still on the basic level, but I'm working to improve my skills there.
 My interest in programming quickly became my passion - and now it is an inseparable part of me. </p>

 ###